Integralist/integralist.co.uk/content/posts/http-caching.md

 With this in mind, having a large `stale-while-revalidate` TTL might not necessarily be a good idea because ultimately for that time period, if there is no updated version of the content, new client requests are going to be able to reach the origin.

-Yes, having an empty response sent back from origin with the `304 Not Modified` is better as far as bandwidth consumption is concerned, but the origin still has to spend time and resources constructing the response.
+Yes, it's not going to be millions of requests (even if you're a globally distributed brand), and Yes, having an empty response sent back from origin with the `304 Not Modified` is better as far as bandwidth consumption is concerned, but the origin still has to spend time and resources constructing the response.

-It would be better to have a shorter `stale-while-revalidate` TTL so that it would expire more quickly.
-This means we would go back to the origin sooner, in order to get a full response back to be re-cached, which would then result in future client requests actually getting a cache HIT and saving the origin from having to handle extra unnecessary load.
+So depending on your origin and potentially the costs related to these types of requests it might be better to have a shorter `stale-while-revalidate` TTL so that it would expire more quickly.

+This would then mean the request would go back to the origin _sooner_, in order to get a full response back to be re-cached, which would then result in future client requests actually getting a cache HIT and saving the origin from having to handle that extra unnecessary load.

 > Open Question: do _you_ think `stale-while-revalidate` should contain a long or short TTL (and why)?